Michael18811380328/Michael18811380328/README.md

 What I'm doing

-🚀 I'm a SeaTable front-end software engineer (mainly Javascript) interested in leetcode algorithms, React, testing and automation.
+🚀 I'm a front end software engineer (mainly JS) interested in leetcode algorithms, react, testing and automation.

 [I'm currently learning some new things - mostly focusing on algorithms and React etc](https://michael18811380328.github.io/frontend/site/about/).